 We do not provide psychiatric or diagnostic assessments.
 We may comment on neurodevelopmental issues but we will not report a diagnostic label such as Autism or ADHD

 Costs vary depending on the complexity of the situation and the number of children being included in the process.
 Please contact us to obtain quotes for bespoke assessments.

-Our practice is based in central Ely, Cambridgeshire.
-All of our assessments take place at our Ely base to avoid the financial costs associated with travel time for clinical staff.
+Our practice is based in Swavesey, Cambridgeshire.
+All of our assessments take place at our office base or online.